Begin your legal education journey with UT Law.

 - the applicant’s willingness to participate in the education and mentoring of Law School students.

 An applicant is eligible to receive LRAP financial support under this program for a maximum of three years.
-The annual application deadline is in March.
-Check back for additional information about March 2019 applications.
+The annual application deadline is March 15, 2019.
+Apply now.

 The LRAP Committee is comprised of two UT Law faculty and one Baker Donelson shareholder.